 In 1873, the Brownes were living elsewhere and 206 Beacon was the home of attorney Thomas Eugene Graves and his wife, Sarah M. (Thatcher) Graves.
 They previously had lived in West Newton.

 Thomas and Sarah Graves’s sons, Frank Herbert Graves and Eugene Emmons Graves, lived with them.
 Frank Graves was a lawyer in partnership with his father.
 E. Emmons Graves was associated with the Old Colony Railroad; he had served in the Union Army during the Civil War, mustered out as a brevet Lt.
 Colonel.

 The Graves’s third son, Thomas Thatcher Graves, also had served in the Union Army as aide-de-camp to General Weitzel and wrote a much-quoted essay on President Lincoln’s entry into the defeated city of Richmond.
 He was a physician and, in the 1890s, was accused and convicted of murdering a former patient by giving her a bottle of whisky laced with arsenic while she was on vacation in Denver.
 The Colorado Supreme Court reversed the conviction and ordered a new trial, but he committed suicide in prison before the new trial was held.

 By 1874, the Graveses had moved to 196 Beacon and the Brownes were once again living at 206 Beacon.
-They continued to live there during the 1890-1891 winter season, but moved thereafter to Washington DC.
+They continued to live there until about December of 1890, when they moved to Washington DC.

 On May 1, 1891, 206 Beacon was purchased from George Morgan Browne by Helen (Faulkner) Hubbard, the wife of Eliot Hubbard.
 They previously had lived at 8 Commonwealth.